 Set Firm Boundaries

 Setting clear and firm boundaries with the narcissist is a must for your recovery process.
-If you must remain in contact with the narcissist due to any reason setting clear and firm boundaries is important.
+If you must remain in contact with the narcissist for any reason, setting clear and firm boundaries is important.
 Make sure you are aware of what behaviors you will and will not tolerate.
 This will help you establish a healthy level of control.
 If you have children only communicate about what is important for the children.
 Have one method of communication.
 Parenting apps for communication are very helpful.

 Reach Out For Support

 Connect to people in your support system.
 Reaching out to friends and family can help you feel less alone and more empowered.
-If you do not have a support system create one.
+If you do not have a support system, create one.
 You do not have to tell them every detail of your life.
-Share what you feel comfortable sharing. the additional parts of what you are experiencing can be shared with your counselor. many survivors expressed feeling concerned about the friends and family looking at them and the narcissist in a negative manner. this prevents them from opening up about what is happening. when you do not have a safe space to express and work through your experiences and emotions it increases isolation and loneliness.
+Share what you feel comfortable sharing.
+The additional parts of what you are experiencing can be shared with your counselor.
+Many survivors expressed feeling concerned about the friends and family looking at them and the narcissist in a negative manner.
+This prevents them from opening up about what is happening.
+When you do not have a safe space to express and work through your experiences and emotions, it increases isolation and loneliness.

 Practice Self-Care